Yolo County Small Claims Court Locations

 Can I sue in small claims court in Yolo County?

 The general rule is the case or claim must be filed in the County where the defendant resides.
-There are a number of exceptions to this, like in an automobile accident which can also be filed in the County where the traffic collision happened.
-A party may file the claim in small claims court if that party is at least eighteen years old.
-A party can file as someone less than eighteen if he or she has been emancipated.
-If a plaintiff is under eighteen or mentally incompetent, a judge will appoint someone (normally a relative) as a guardian ad litem.
-This person only acts on their behalf with respect to that particular small claims court case.
+There are some exceptions to this rule (for example, an auto accident can be filed in the County where the accident occurred).
+A plaintiff can file a case in small claims court if the plaintiff is at least eighteen years old, or an emancipated minor.
+If someone is under eighteen or not mentally competent, the judge can appoint a person (usually a relative) as a guardian ad litem to act on that person’s behalf throughout the case.
+A guardian ad litem is an adult appointed by the court to represent that person only for that case.

 Your Yolo County Small Claims Court cases may be sent to mediation before it is heard at the actual trial or hearing.
 Mediation is a confidential, non-binding dispute resolution program where an impartial mediator attempts to bring both parties to an outcome that each side agrees to.
-Mediation may be offered before your trial or the very same day of the trial.
-Mediation is nothing to be scared of, but rather another chance for you to explain your side of the case (which will better prepare you for the actual hearing in front of the judge).
+Mediation can occur before the trial or even on the same day as your trial.
+It is nothing to be scared of, just your chance to explain your side of the case to the mediator about what happened.